 Scored 150 goals in 40 minor-hockey games as 12-year-old with the Glenwood Bears. ...
 Started the 1965-66 season with West Kildonan (MJHL) before joining the Winnipeg Rangers (MJHL). ...
 Played on Canadian National B Team in 1967-68 and competed in Russia's Izvestia Tournament as part of his season with the Hull Nationals of the Quebec senior league. ...
-Left Winnipeg Jets team after 39 games in 1968-69 when he was leading WCHL in scoring.
+Played 12 games for the St. Boniface Mohawks (Manitoba senior league) in the 1968 Allan Cup tournament. ...
+Left the Winnipeg Jets team after 39 games of the 1968-69 season when he was leading WCHL in scoring.
 He made the move so he could play with the Canadian National Team for the balance of its 1968-69 season. ...
-Joined Dauphin for the tail end of the 1968-69 MJHL regular season and playoffs.
-He then played for Dauphin in the 1969 Memorial Cup tournament and later joined Regina (WCHL) for two more games after Dauphin was eliminated, finishing with 21 points in total 14 games.
+Joined Dauphin for the tail end of the 1968-69 MJHL regular season and playoffs, winning the Turnbull Cup with the team.
+He then played for Dauphin in the 1969 Memorial Cup tournament and later joined Regina (SJHL) for two more games after Dauphin was eliminated, finishing with 21 points in total 14 games.

 |Debut:||November 26, 1969